 What are the signs of a parathyroid tumor?

-The signs of a parathyroid tumor are related to a condition known as hypercalcemia.
+Many patients are asymptomatic.
+However, when signs exist, they are related to a condition known as hypercalcemia.
 Parathyroid tumors cause an overproduction of parathyroid hormone (PTH), a hormone that regulates the circulating level of blood calcium, causing it to rise.
 This condition is known as hypercalcemia.
 With hypercalcemia, your pet may become anorexic, start vomiting, drink and urinate more, and show signs of weakness, muscle trembling, and general lethargy.